-- o See if they can get an income deduction (MA609); or - o Determine a Share of Cost (MA1201).
+- See if they can get an income deduction (MA609); or - Determine Share of Cost (MA1201A).

 If information about who is in the budget group is questionable or does not match other available information, the customer must explain and provide any proof needed for the difference.
 See Example - Questionable Information for more details.